iproduct/course-spring5/patchdemo/README.md

 curl -X GET "http://localhost:8080/api/articles" -H "accept: */*"
 ```

-The IDs in the following PATCH requests should be changed accordinly (using results from the list)
+The IDs in the following PATCH requests should be changed accordinгly (using results listed by previous command)
 - for JSON Patch (RFC 6902):

 ```